frdfsnlght/aix-SQLite/README.md

 This event fires after a database has been created because the file didn't exist when it was opened.
 This event fires before the DatabaseOpen event.

+*NOTE:* There is a case when this event will fire event if the database file exists.
+See the NOTE in the description of the ImportDatabase method.

 ![Image](https://github.com/frdfsnlght/aix-SQLite/raw/master/docs/images/DatabaseUpgrade.png)

 This event fires when the DBVersion property value is greater than the existing database version